mhcrnl/ogcalc/doc/ogcalc.rst

            self.pg_val = self.xml.get_widget("pg_entry");

-\noindent and now a specific widget is pulled out of the XML interface description.
+and now a specific widget is pulled out of the XML interface description.